ahmadhamzh/reading-notes/GIT.md

  * ### with merging you can merge changes from one branch into your current one

- * ### Rebassing is a popular alternative to merging, Rebasing starts with the common ancestor of two branches: the one you’re on and the one you’re rebasing onto.
+ * ### Rebasing is a popular alternative to merging, Rebasing starts with the common ancestor of two branches: the one you’re on and the one you’re rebasing onto.
 Then, the diffs resulting from each commit of your current branch are saved to temporary files, and the current branch gets reset to the same commit as that of the branch you are rebasing onto.
 Last but not least, all changes get applied to the branch you are rebasing onto.

  * ### When the two files being merged both have changes in identical sections of a file, Git will not be able to complete the merge cleanly.
 These conflicts must be dealt with manually.